Nothing good rhymes with Charlotte

 5. Reading this many glossies at once could prove to be a very expensive habit.

 And I loved it.
-I stared at shoes I can’t afford, I read an article about the importance of empathy that I enjoyed, I noted that ankle boots and boyfriend jeans are now considered to be a perfect match and quietly disagreed, and I read a review of The Wolf of Wall Street that made me want to see it even more than I already did (I’ve carried my crush on Leonardo DiCaprio with me into my adult years.
-If anything it’s just intensified with age.)
+I stared at shoes I can’t afford, I read an article about the importance of empathy that I enjoyed, I noted that ankle boots and boyfriend jeans are now considered to be a perfect match and quietly disagreed, and I read a review of The Wolf of Wall Street that made me want to see it even more than I already did.
 I might do this every Saturday.

 My only disappointment was that none of them included any pictures of Boyzone for me to put up so I suppose I’ll just have to find my own.
 My bedroom door’s looking awfully bare.